 Cast lures by putting them downstream into the current and reel them toward you upstream slowly enough so that they don’t get away.
 Try fishing with diving lures as well because these will keep more fish interested in eating your bait!

 When fishing the freshwater drum from a boat, there are many areas on fishing lakes where most fishermen like to cast their lines.
 They go for areas around structures like rocks, docks, and plant beds, but it isn’t always clear which areas are better suited for catching fish.

 To best catch freshwater drums with these methods, we recommend looking for slow-moving areas that border places of fast-moving water.

 Freshwater drum seems to like this type of unique setup because it provides food specifically caught by the current while they sit in an area of reduced flow without much pressure.

 This is also why baitfish tend to stay in these transition locations because they can seek shelter from the main current nearby – sort of like a “transition” zone for the natural world in general!

 The best strategy for catching particularly frisky fish is to position your boat in the transitional water between the fast and slow sections of the river.

 The reason we recommend positioning your boat next to this transitional boundary zone is for safety’s sake since it’s generally more stable, which also gives you peace of mind as well.

 Most anglers choose live bait for fishing.
-While most bait shops offer different kinds of bait, the most common live baits for this species are worms, frogs, minnows, and shiners.
-Another option is to make your own rig using a pre-made pickerel rig.
+While most bait shops offer different kinds of bait, the most common live bait for this species are worms, frogs, minnows, and shiners.
+Another option is to make your rig using a pre-made pickerel rig.